14 June 2019 / 1 Day / £75 / CREATING

-A mixture of practical work and discussion, we will cover why puppets work for therapy, storytelling as a therapeutic process, story starters for working with young people, some suggestions for simple puppet designs and the basics of puppet technique to bring them to life, developing personal stories through puppetry, using mask work, and film and animation as a therapeutic storytelling tool.
+A mixture of practical and group work, we will cover the mechanics of how puppets work for therapy, explore storytelling as a therapeutic process, and model simple puppet designs alongside the basics of puppet technique to bring them to life.

 We will also look at effective techniques for measuring outcomes in this work, and using puppets for qualitative evaluation.

 You will leave ready to use puppetry more dynamically in your therapeutic projects, confident about how puppetry can complement therapeutic activity and full of fresh ideas ready to put into practice.